 The blower draws air from the return air ducts and pushes it over the heat exchanger where it is heated.
 The air is then pushed through the distribution ducts into the rooms.
 The blower was tested and was functioning as intended.

 8.12 AIR FILTER

-The air filter is located behind the return air grille adjacent the stairs.
-The air filter should be cleaned or replaced at least 2-3 times during the heating season.
+The air filters are located in the blower compartment.
+The air filters should be cleaned or replaced at least 2-3 times during the heating season.

 8.13 DUCTS